Skip to the content.

 A powerful CLI tool for querying and transforming data across multiple formats

 DataQL is a CLI tool developed in Go that allows you to query and manipulate data files using SQL statements.
-It loads data into an SQLite database (in-memory or file-based) enabling powerful SQL operations on your data.
+It loads data into a DuckDB database (in-memory or file-based) with automatic type inference, enabling powerful SQL operations optimized for analytical queries.

 Why DataQL?